 Learn About Tea

-When we consider what fine teas, wines, coffees, and spirits add to our taste experience, it is no wonder that this beverage so steeped in a rich history is finally getting the recognition that it well deserves!
-Here at Light of Day Organics, we believe that we are in the midst of an overdue National immersion into the wonderful world of tea.
-Glad you found us!
+When we consider what fine teas, wines, coffees, and spirits add to our taste experience, it is no wonder that this beverage so steeped in a rich history is FINALLY getting the recognition that it well deserves!
+Here at Light of Day Organics, we believe that we are in the midst of a National immersion into the wonderful world of loose leaf tea.
+We're so glad you found us.
+Welcome.

-Tea has so much to offer… from the colorful history, variations in origin, estate production, manufacturing techniques, the growing list of health benefits, & the most perfect way it lends itself to reflection and relaxation.
+Tea has so much going for it!
+From its colorful history, variations in origin, terroir, creative art form, estate production, manufacturing techniques, growing list of health benefits & of course the perfect way it lends itself to reflection and relaxation.

-In our opinion, Tea is just the perfect beverage for today’s busy world.
-It is subtle, healthy, and sophisticated, and it reminds us that the world can wait until the cup is finished.
-So, please go nurture yourself today… by drinking some Light of Day Organic Teas or Tisanes (herbal teas that are naturally caffeine-free).
+In our opinion, Tea is the perfect beverage for today’s busy world.
+It is subtle, healthy, sophisticated, and it reminds us that the world can wait until the cup is finished.
+Please let this be your prompter to nurture yourself today by drinking some delicious Light of Day Organic Teas.

 Tea, the beverage, is the second most widely consumed drink in the world, exceeded only by water.
 In many cases today, as in ancient times, tea is safer to drink than water because it is boiled first, killing any disease-carrying bacteria.

-All tea, regardless of its origin, is the Camellia sinensis plant.
-Left to its own devices, tea plants will grow into a substantial tree (up to 40 feet.).
-On the farms, a few are allowed to do so for the purpose of growing seeds.
-For tea production, it is necessary to train the tea plants into bushes, and great care is taken to create a shape that lends itself to consistent picking, or “plucking”.
-This process, called frame formation, is achieved through pruning and pegging.
-“Pegging” is the practice of bending some branches down, and pegging them into position.
-This flattened area is referred to as the “plucking table.”
+All Tea, regardless of its origin, is the Camellia sinensis plant.
+Left to its own devices, tea plants will grow into a substantial tree (up to 40 feet!).
+On our farm, a few are allowed to "go wild" (without pruning) for the exclusive purpose of growing seeds.
+For tea production, it is necessary to train the tea plants form their single stem into "clump" style bushes, and great care is taken to create a shape that lends itself to consistent picking, or “plucking”.
+This process, called "frame formation", is achieved through pruning and pegging.
+“Pegging” is the practice of bending some branches down, and pegging them into position after cutting the stem at a 45 degree angle.
+This flattened area where picking occurs is referred to as the “plucking table.”

 Advanced Series Tea Classes